Warner Music Group: 1990s

 In 1998, Seagram boss Edgar Bronfman Jr. held talks aimed at merging Seagram's Universal Music, headed by Morris, with the venerable British recording company EMI, but the discussions came to nothing; Bronfman then oversaw Universal's takeover by Vivendi.
 WEA meanwhile continued to expand its publishing empire, buying a 90% stake in the Italian recording and music publishing group Nuova Fonit Cetra.

-Also in 1998, Time Warner bought the remaining 50% of the Rhino Records label they did not own.
+Also in 1998, Time Warner Entertainment bought the remaining 50% of the Rhino Records label they did not own.
 The Rhino Records retail store in Los Angeles was not included.
 Rhino then began reissuing the back catalogues of the Warner/Reprise and Elektra/Asylum labels.
 In 1999, Rhino launched Rhino Handmade, which released limited-edition reissues of lesser-known but still-significant recordings from the WEA labels.